Overview

 D8 Digital Nomad Visa

 Introduced in late 2022, the D8 is designed specifically for remote workers employed by non-Portuguese companies.
-Income threshold is higher than the D7 but the application process is similar.
-You become a Portuguese tax resident, which means you must file taxes in Portugal.
-This visa also leads to permanent residency and citizenship after 5 years.
+The 2026 income threshold is about β¬3,680/month, materially higher than the D7, but the application process is broadly similar.
+Long stays can make you a Portuguese tax resident, which means you may need to file taxes in Portugal.
+The long-term D8 can still lead to permanent residence after 5 years, but Americans should now plan around Portugal's updated 10-year citizenship timeline unless a transitional rule applies.

 D2 Entrepreneur Visa

 Best for Americans who want to start a business in Portugal.
-The business plan must demonstrate value to the Portuguese economy — job creation, innovation, or investment.
-Freelancers can sometimes qualify under this visa if they structure their work as a sole proprietorship (empresário em nome individual).
+The business plan must demonstrate value to the Portuguese economy β job creation, innovation, or investment.
+Freelancers can sometimes qualify under this visa if they structure their work as a sole proprietorship (empresΓ‘rio em nome individual).
 Processing can be slow.

 Golden Visa (ARI)